The trailhead is about 70 miles southeast of Portland, Oregon in the Willamette National Forest.

-Head about 2.7 past Marion Forks Fish Hatchery and turn right on Straight Creek Road.
+Drive about 69 miles on OR-22 East through Marion Forks and drive about 2.7 past Marion Forks Fish Hatchery and turn right on Straight Creek Road.
 This is just past milepost 69.
+Straight Creek Road turns into Forest Road 11.

-After almost 5 miles turn right onto forest road 1168 and leave the pavement.
+After about 4.3 miles on Straight Creek Road/FR 11, turn right onto forest road 1168 and leave the pavement.

 After about 3.9 miles there are some road junctions, turn left and drive about 150 feet to the Coffin Mountain Trailhead.